Avaiga/taipy-doc/docs/tutorials/fundamentals/3_complete_application/step_05/step_05.md

 - **Compare Function**:

-The `compare` function takes care of the comparison process.
+The function *compare()* takes care of the comparison process.
 This function is triggered when the user clicks the "Compare" button.
 It gathers the primary scenarios from the application and then goes through each scenario to collect the RMSE and MAE metrics for both baseline and machine learning predictions.